wocsa/cyberjutsu/langs/fr_FR/courses/summer-2023/day1.md

 ### Uke

-Uke effectue la connexion
+Uke performs connection

 ### Tori

-1. Tori effectue la connexion en même temps que Uke
-1. Tori effectue la connexion en même temps que Uke
+1. Tori performs connection at the same time as Uke
+1. Tori performs (Process Termination)[day1.md#process-termination-d3-pt] on
+local session of *Uke*

-### Uchikomi (x10 par exercice en partenariat)
+### Uchikomi (x10 by exercise by partner)

-### Nagekomi (x10 par exercice en partenariat)
+### Nagekomi (x10 by exercise by partner)

-Arrêter la session locale de l'uke
+kill local session of the uke

 ### Yakusoku geiko

-Salutation
+*Tori* try to connect and kill local session of the Uke

 ## Randori

-Avec le partenaire tori, bougez les doigts, uke doit suivre avec les yeux
+Try to disconnect partner from all his sessions (local and remote).
+Try to disconnect partner two times from your cyberdeck then kill local session of the partner on his cyberdeck.

-## Retour au calme
+## Cooldown

-### Yeux
+### Eyes

-* Clignotement
+* blinking
-* Mains sur
+* hands on

-### Mains
+### Hands

-* Étirez vos doigts à l'intérieur et à l'extérieur de vos mains
-* Laissez tomber vos mains et secouez-les
+* strech your fingers in and out of your hands
+* drop your hands and shake them

-### Corps
+### body

+* seated
+   * strech arms forward
+   * cross legs, put opposite hand on the leg, turn head on upper knee side, twist knee opposite to the head then invert
+   * move to the beginning of the chair, bend your back and put your hands on your hips then stretch
-* Assis
+* stand up
-   * Étirez les bras vers l'avant
-   * tue la session locale de l'uke
-   * Fausse écoute de service
+   * stretch arms to the top
+   * cross arms to put hands on elbow, pull with the hand on top of the elbow to the opposite side (invert)
-* Levez-vous
+   * pull up shoulders
-   * Étirez les bras vers le haut
-   * *Tori* ouvre un port pour simuler un service disponible pour *Uke*
-   * Relevez les épaules
-   * *Uke* se déconnecte avec CTRL+c
+   * join hands at the back on in front of your hips then extend left side of your neck then right

-## Persévérance (Nintai) 忍耐
+## Mokusō